temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

+Ensure you've saved all your work.

 Visit `http://localhost:3000` in your browser and you'll see two products.
 Click their buttons and you'll execute the Temporal Workflows.

-You now have a Next.js application that uses Temporal Workflows to power one of its backend processes.
+You now have a Next.js application that uses Temporal Workflows to power one of its back-end processes.

 When you're moving from your local machine to either [Temporal Cloud](https:temporal.io/cloud) or a self-hosted Temporal Service, you'll need to configure Temporal Clients and Temporal Workers to communicate with the remote service.
-To connect to a Temporal Service using mTLS authentication, you will need to configure the connection address, namespace, and mTLS certificates and keys.
+To connect to a Temporal Service using mTLS authentication, you will need to configure the connection address, Namespace, and mTLS certificates and keys.

-Reeview [Run Workers with Temporal Cloud for the TypeScript SDK](/getting_started/typescript/run_workers_with_cloud_typescript/index.md) for more details on creating certificates and connecting to Temporal Cloud.
+Review [Run Workers with Temporal Cloud for the TypeScript SDK](/getting_started/typescript/run_workers_with_cloud_typescript/index.md) for more details on creating certificates and connecting to Temporal Cloud.

-In this application, you'd modify `temporal/src/worker.ts` to add certificate information:
+In this application, you'd change `temporal/src/worker.ts` to add certificate information:

 ```ts
 const connection = await NativeConnection.connect({